HDMax93/FrauenLoop_NLP_Project_2020/README.md

 ### Next steps

-- This project remains work-in-progress.
-Some of the next steps I will be working on are:
+This project remains work-in-progress.
+Here are some of the next steps I will be working on:

-1. **Enhancing the data quality**: Thinking about additional or better data to retrieve as the basis to train the model.
+1. **Enhancing the data quality**: Thinking about different sampling strategies as well as additional or better data to retrieve as the basis to train the model.
 2. **Generating more features**: Trying additional techniques, such as using a pre-trained or self-trained models for word embeddings, to create additional features.
 3. **Deploying the model**: Putting a pilot of the model into production.